 - “Hitting the Books: A Brief History of M/s Training and Education Manuals.”
 Our Lives, Our History: Consensual Master/slave Relationships from Ancient Times to the 21st Century.
 Ed.
 Peter Tupper.
-Forthcoming 2016.
+New York: Perfectbound Press, 2016.

 - “On Leaving Without Saying Goodbye.”
 Stories from the Polycule: Real Life in Polyamorous Families.
 Ed.
 Elizabeth Sheff.
 Vancouver: Thorntree Press, 2015.